 Paragraph 3.3., amend to read:

 3.3.
-Vehicle characteristics and driver (where applicable)
+Vehicle characteristics and driver (if applicable)

 Paragraph 3.3.3., amend to read:

 3.3.3.
-"Mass in running order" means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver (if applicable), fuel and liquids, fitted with the standard equipment in accordance with the manufacturer's specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools.
-For vehicles of categories X and Y the driver’s mass shall not be included.
+"Mass in running order" means the mass of an unladen vehicle with bodywork, and with coupling device in the case of a towing vehicle, or the mass of the chassis with cab if the manufacturer does not fit the bodywork and/or coupling device, including coolant, oils, 90 per cent of fuel, 100 per cent of other liquids except used waters, tools, spare wheel, driver (75 kg) except in the case of vehicles of category X or category Y.

 Paragraph 3.3.5., amend to read:

 3.3.5.
-"Odometer" means an instrument indicating to the driver operator the total distance driven covered by the vehicle since its production.
+"Odometer" means an instrument indicating to the driver vehicle user the total distance driven by the vehicle since its production.

 Note “a” of Figure 3, amend to read: